 As a detective, you will be contracted to work 40 hours per week and both your classroom and on the job training aligns to these working hours.

 Whilst studying, you are required to attend training at the HEI or Police Headquarters Monday to Friday working either 08:00-16:00 or 09:00-17:00 as defined by your timetable upon joining.

-Whilst in tutorship and working as an operational detective you will work to a four week rotating shift pattern including early shifts (08:00 – 17:00), late shifts (14:00-23:00) and approximately 1 night shift per month.
+Whilst in tutorship and working as an operational detective, you will work to a four week rotating shift pattern including early shifts (08:00 – 17:00), late shifts (14:00-23:00) and approximately one night shift per month.

 As well as working with our investigative teams, you will complete four modules over a two year period, covering the key themes of the policing curriculum: